blackgirlbytes/rock-paper-scissors-copilot/README.md

 Participants will be guided to install the GitHub Copilot VS Code extension, follow a CodeTour to learn how to interact with GitHub Copilot, and then use GitHub Copilot to build a Rock, Paper, Scissors game from scratch.

-Depending on the time available, participants will be able to complete the game or just get started, from a simple version all the way to introducing additional logic to make the game more interesting complete with unit tests and REST API endpoints.
+Depending on the time available, participants will be able to complete the game or just get started, from a simple version all the way to introducing additional logic to make the game more interesting complete, with unit tests and REST API endpoints.

 Estimated time to complete: `10 to 60 minutes`

 ## Instructions for Workshop Organizers

-We recommend having a GitHub Solutions Engineer or workshop organizer be present at all times to help out during the hands-on experience, and to ensure participants sign up ahead of the session and that a trial enableed for all participants (request support from your GitHub Sales representatitive) or via Copilot for Individuals or Business licenses.
+We recommend having a GitHub Solutions Engineer or workshop organizer be present at all times to help out during the hands-on experience, and to ensure participants sign up ahead of the session and that a trial is enabled for all participants (you may request support from your GitHub Sales representatitive) or via Copilot for Individuals or Business licenses.

 # Setup

-For best result, we recommend participants to use Codespaces with the CodeTour extension installed (provided in this repository's devcontainer.json file).
+For best results, we recommend participants to use Codespaces with the CodeTour extension installed (provided in this repository's devcontainer.json file).

 [**GitHub Codespaces**](https://github.com/features/codespaces) is a cloud-based development environment that allows you to code in the cloud from your browser and comes with included allowances for personal and Enterprise accounts.
 You can check under your [billing settings page](https://github.com/settings/billing) to verify if you have enough allowance to use a Codespace.